MatheusNtg/justLife/README.md

 # justLife

-justLife is a game of life written in lua
+justLife is a Conway's game of life written in lua

 ## Installation: